 If you were a pedestrian that was hit and injured by a car, you need a San Francisco pedestrian accident attorney at The Wakeford Law Firm.
 We can tell you what a possible average settlement range might be for your specific case.
 Don’t wait, call us today: (415) 569-7495

 Many potential clients come to us inquiring about their case value as a pedestrian hit by a car.
 Settlement values on pedestrian accidents or any other type of car accident will vary.

 Understandably, you want to know what kind of compensation you might receive for your injuries.

 However, there is no average settlement for a pedestrian hit by a car that applies in every scenario.

 When you retain a San Francisco pedestrian accident attorney, we can tell you what a possible settlement range might be for your specific case.

-Will I Have to File a Lawsuit and Go to Court?
+Will I Have to File a Pedestrian Hit by a Car Lawsuit and Go to Court?

 When you retain an experienced San Francisco pedestrian accident attorney to handle your case, we will make sure a lawsuit is filed on time.
 You don’t need to stress about getting the date right and completing the necessary steps.

 Even in cases where the statute of limitations is far off, it may be necessary to file a lawsuit.
 Some insurance companies would rather deny liability outright, forcing you to pursue the claim through litigation.
 Or they may be unwilling to agree to a fair settlement.

 If your case does proceed to litigation, you’ll want an experienced San Francisco pedestrian accident attorney representing you.
 Litigation can be costly, and you need someone with the skills to build the strongest case possible.
 The larger liability percentage the jury finds against the driver, the higher your damage award will be.